apollographql/apollo-client/docs/source/apollo-client/fragments.md

 description: How to compose your queries and mutations from fragments with Apollo Client.
 ---

 Apollo Client supports composition of queries and mutations using named fragments.
 For example, if you have several UI components and each defines a fragment that it must fetch in order to render itself, a root UI component can compose a single query that references each of those fragments.
 This single query is then fetched from the server and will return the data requested by each of the fragments.
-This alows you to get the data needed to render all of those UI components in a single request to your GraphQL server.
+This allows you to get the data needed to render all of those UI components in a single request to your GraphQL server.

+Note that a similar effect can be achieved with [batching](network.html#query-batching), so it's up to you to decide when it's a good idea to use fragments vs. batching.
+Fragments are particularly useful in cases when you need to render nested components, each with their own data requirements.

 <h2 id="creating-fragments">Creating fragments</h2>